Clooock/inspire/README.md

-# inspire
-A collection of page for designers
+A collection of website for designers